 Duncan’s passion for his work is evident and I really enjoyed him coming to the table to describe the dishes in detail.
 Duncan worked for 10 years in top London restaurants including a 2 star Michelin restaurant for 3 years, before bringing his talents to Les Gets where he and Hilly run a successful catered chalet specialising in the fine dining experience.

-The Tasting Menu in Pictures
+The Delicious Degustation Menu in Pictures

 7 memorable courses of beautifully presented dishes.